kodexArg/django-htmx-lab/README.md

 It sounds like a perfect combo...
 Will it work for me?

 ## Dependencies installed
+you can see these in requirements.txt
 - django
 - django-extensions
 - django-widget-tweaks
 - djangorestframework (not used)
 - loguru
+- 'django-tailwind[reload]'
+- mysqlclient

 ## Environment used (.env)